sugoiJS/Demo/README.md

 3. 1 Service:

-    - SocketHandlerService which handle the socket events and trigger background color change
+    - SocketHandlerService which handle the socket events

 4. 1 Authorization class: